What Glue Can I Use for Tooth Gems?

 The trend is also thriving among those who seek temporary, non-invasive enhancements over permanent dental modifications.

-Types of Tooth Gems and Their Application Methods
+Types of Gem kits and Their Application Methods

 - Crystals (Swarovski, rhinestones)